allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 vortal
 ```

 Busted!
-Someone is trying to bruteforce my root account (so sad it's disabled) using dictionary passwords.
+Someone is trying to brute-force my root account (so sad it's disabled) using dictionary passwords.
 Nice try but
 I'm not using password-based authentication unfortunately ;)

-#### Beyond filtering
+### Beyond filtering

 So far we have seen only very basic filtering capabilities.
 Let's move on to more complex examples and format some
 output.

-As an example we will dump list of files read by nginx on my private server.
+As an example we will dump list of files read by [nginx](http://nginx.org/) on my private server.

 First of all let's create a trace file: